GeekDream-x/IDOL/README.md

 ### * ***Under Construction*** *

 This is the repo for our paper "IDOL: Indicator-oriented Logic Pre-training for Logical Reasoning" accepted to the Findings of ACL 2023.
-Available at ACL anthology at [LINK](https://aclanthology.org/2023.findings-acl.513/#).
+Available at [ACL Anthology](https://aclanthology.org/2023.findings-acl.513/#).

 Resources like codes, datasets and models will be provided here recently.